 Q Can I buy just one walking guide?

 A No. Until February 2019 we sold routes for individual areas on Tenerife.
 But due to an ever increasing demand for automatic downloads we have changed to a system where we can deliver this.
 The downside to this improvement is that we can only do this with the full set of all Tenerife walking routes.

 Q Can I just buy the Captivating Coastline guide?

-A A free copy of Captivating Coastline is sent with every order for Island Walks, Island Drives, Town & City Guides and Single Routes.
+A A free copy of Captivating Coastline is sent with every order for Island Walks, Island Drives, and Town & City Guides.
 It is not available to buy separately.
 Think of it as a gift from us to our customers.

 Q I’m not sure about using Paypal; can I just send you a cheque instead?

 A Paypal is a fast, convenient and extremely secure way to pay.
 The cost to us of banking a cheque (particularly in currencies other than the euro) can be higher than its value – something we hope you’ll understand is simply not good business practice.
 For that reason, we’re sorry but we cannot accept cheques as payment.

 Q Paypal only asked me for a delivery address so how can you send the guides to my email?